markjnkim/es_mod/01-html/content/step-2-header-footer.md

 }
 ```

-We just told the `header` tag to be 100% of the `width` of it's parent, in this case the parent is `body` and that has a width of the entire page.
-We also applied `padding`, meaning we wanted to add space between where the `header` starts and where the content of it starts.
+We just told the `header` tag to apply `padding`, meaning we wanted to add space between where the `header` starts and where the content of it starts.
 We also applied a `background-color` of a light blue / teal.

 > IMPORTANT: Understanding the `padding` syntax.
 It can be done in multiple ways
 >
 > ```css
-> /* applies 20px to every side (top, right, bottom, left) */
+> /* to apply 20px to every side (top, right, bottom, left) */
 > header {
 >   padding: 20px;
 > }